wirid-lab/iot-data-report-angular-template/README.md

 Open your browser on http://localhost:4200

 #### Docker
-If you want to deploy your application by using containers, just  type:
+If you want to deploy your application for production by using containers, just  type:

 ```sh
 docker-compose up